Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

 \figurename{Fig}

-\begin{thm} Let $D$ be a minimal feasible region decomposition of $G$ with $n$ coding regions.
-Then $n\leq\max\{1,N-2\}$, i.e., $n\leq 1$ when $N=2$ and $n\leq N-2$ when $N\geq 3$, where $N$ is the number of sinks of $G$. \end{thm} \begin{proof} Let $K$ be the number of sink regions of $D$.
-Obviously, $K\leq N$ since each sink region contains at least one sink link.
-Let $J$ be the number of edges from a coding region to a sink region.
+\begin{thm} Let $\mathcal G=(D,\mathcal E)$ be a minimal feasible region graph of $G$ with $n$ coding regions.
+Then $n\leq\max\{1,N-2\}$. \end{thm} \begin{proof} We define the C-S edge of $\mathcal G$ as the edge which starts at a coding region and terminates at a sink region.
+Let $J$ be the number of C-S edges and $K$ be the number of sink regions of $D$.